 Try to include more omega-3 fatty acids in your regular diet.
 This acid might help you prevent cognitive decline and improve the health of your heart.

-Try to follow a wholesome diet which will be based on lean meats, whole grains, vegetables, and fruits.
+Try to follow a wholesome diet that will be based on lean meats, whole grains, vegetables, and fruits.
 Moreover, you should try to limit the intake of foods high in fat.
 This is a typical “Mediterranean diet.”

 Remember to consult your doctor before using any supplements.
 Also, you should talk about any possible interactions with other drugs you might be taking.
-Bear in mind; prevention is the key.
+Bear in mind; that prevention is the key.